waivek/vimfiles/README.md

   the changed text.
 The `.` command repeats the change for the next match.
 This is useful for renaming.
 Depends on the plugin romainl/vim-cool for highlighting.
+- modified version of romainl’s plugin `vim-cool`. works with `search.vim` to turn off highlighting when cursor moves away from match.

 Colorschemes:
 - apprentice+apprentice\_extended - Combination of the apprentice colorscheme and